pikatchu/closedsource/book/0002-city_of_machines.md

 recorded the conversation.
 She had wanted no trace.

 Leo kept walking, his heart hammering in his chest.
-The old library wasn’t far, but it might as well have been a different world.
+The old library wasn't far, but it might as well have been a different world.
 Most people never went near it—books were obsolete, knowledge was stored in the CloudNet, accessible instantly through the AI.
 But his mother had told him to go there.
 And so, for the first time in his life, Leo